Shruginator/python-setup/guide.md

 # How to set up a Python development environment on Windows 10

-In this guide we will use the Windows Subsystem for Linux (**WSL**) to set up a Python development environment.
+This guide is a quick reference on how to set up a Python development environment on Windows 10 using the Windows Subsystem for Linux (**WSL**).
 Further we will use Pyenv for managing different Python versions.

 ## Wait, Windows and development?